 \subsection{Experimental Setup}

-The data collection is at a home scenario, as it can better fit the proposed SPeM product functionality.
+The data collection is at a home scenario, as it can better fit the functionality of the proposed SPeM product.
 The portable pressure sensor e-mat that can be easily extended to multiple uses, so it is placed on a mattress and a carpet for different classification tasks.
-The pressure distribution on e-mat is strongly related to the pressure distribution of the human body, and a diverse dataset can effectively avoid overfitting the neural network model.
-We recruit seven subjects, including five males and two females, with varying ages, heights, and weights for the feasibility testing of the SPeM system.
-Their physical information is detailed and presented in Table \ref{Table.
-Subject's physical information}.
+The pressure distribution on e-mat is closely related to the pressure distribution of the human body, and a diverse dataset can effectively avoid overfitting the neural network model.
+We recruit 14 subjects to assess the feasibility of the SPeM system, comprising 11 males and 3 females.
+These individuals vary in age, height, and weight.
+They also have various fitness routines, athletic preferences, and proficiency in certain sports.
+Detailed physical information about the subjects is presented in Table \ref{Table Subject's physical information}.

-Subjects under different instructions completed the datasets of posture and activity collection.
+Subjects with different instructions completed the posture and activity collection datasets.
 Ten pressure images are used as a sample of the dataset and have a sampling period of two images per second.
 The collection time for each sample is approximately five seconds.
 Appropriate sampling time can not only obtain a higher number of samples but also ensure that each sample contains a sufficient amount of pressure image information to be learned by DNN models.
 Between samples, subjects moved and rotated consciously to obtain a diverse dataset.
-Human sleeping postures and dynamic activities are collected in two datasets to validate the application of the proposed SPeM in human monitoring.
-Each dataset is divided into a training set, test set, and validation set with a ratio of 0.7, 0.15, and 0.15, respectively.
-The optimizer is Adam, with the learning rate is initially $10^{-3}$, and the learning rate decreases by 0.1 every 100 epochs of iterations.
+The human sleeping postures and dynamic activities are collected in two datasets to validate the application of the proposed SPeM in human monitoring.
+Each dataset is divided into a training set, a test set, and a validation set with a ratio of 0.7, 0.15, and 0.15, respectively.
+The optimizer is Adam, with the learning rate initially being $10^{-3}$, and the learning rate decreases by 0.1 every 100 epochs.
 Since these are classification tasks, the last layer is Softmax, and the loss is estimated by cross-entropy.
 The batch size is set to 32 and iterated 200 epochs to obtain the preliminary fitting results of the DNN model.
-The DNN architectures are implemented on TensorFlow and then trained on an Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz, and an Nvidia GeForce RTX(TM) 3080 GPU.
+The DNN architectures are implemented on TensorFlow and then trained on a Nvidia GeForce RTX(TM) 3080 GPU.